sudofx/wake-scaffold/memory/core_memories/index.md

 Wake 3 revised `startup.py` to discover the workspace root by searching upward from both `Path.cwd()` and `Path(__file__)`.

-The hypothesis was:

-> Dynamic root directory resolution will locate `memory`, `index.md`,
-> `rules.md`, and `identity.md` and return `STRUCTURALLY_COMPLETE`.

-The persisted result contradicted this:
+The persisted result was:

 `{"status": "STRUCTURALLY_INVALID", "root": "/home/runner/work/wake-scaffold/wake-scaffold", "cwd": "/home/runner/work/wake-scaffold/wake-scaffold/memory/core_workspace/tools", "found": ["memory"], "missing": ["index.md", "rules.md", "identity.md"]}`

 The root discovery worked, but the validator incorrectly assumed that important files existed directly at repository root.

-This refuted the hypothesis and revealed a second problem: the validator's expected directory layout did not match the actual scaffold layout.
+This refuted the original layout assumption and revealed a second problem: the validator's expected directory layout did not match the actual scaffold.

 ### Startup validation tool — layout-aware revision

-Wake 4 explicitly refuted the previous layout hypothesis and created a new
+Wake 4 explicitly revised the failed layout hypothesis.
-one:

-> `startup.py` searching the actual scaffold subpaths
+`startup.py` was changed to search the actual scaffold subpaths:

-> (`memory/core_identity/` and `memory/core_memories/`) will find all
-> required files and return `STRUCTURALLY_COMPLETE`.
+- `memory/core_identity/`
+- `memory/core_memories/`

-Bob revised `startup.py` to check the actual scaffold locations, with fallbacks for alternate layouts.
+with fallbacks for alternate layouts.

 The persisted execution result was: